This post contains affiliate links. Read my disclosure policy here.

 - Pour the wet ingredients into the dry ingredients and whisk until just combined, being careful not to overmix.

-- If your iron is not non-stick, lightly spray it with nonstick cooking spray otherwise leave it bare.
+- If your iron is not non-stick, lightly spray it with cooking spray otherwise leave it bare.
 Spoon the amount of batter recommended by the manufacturer onto the hot iron plate.

 - Cook according to the manufacturer’s instructions until it's golden brown.
 Serve immediately.